tuongtranngoc/tuongtranngoc/README.md

 + **Optical Character Recognition (OCR)**
 + **Very-rich Document Understanding & Layout Analysis**

-I have a background in mathematic and informatic, having graduated from Ha Noi University of Science and Technology (HUST).
-Since then, I have been deeply engaged in the field of artificial intelligence, constantly expanding my knowledge through work experience.
+I have a background in mathematics and informatics, having graduated from Ha Noi University of Science and Technology (HUST).
+Since then, I have been deeply engaged in artificial intelligence, constantly expanding my knowledge through work experience.

-My professional experience began at [VNPT-AI](https://icenter.ai/vi), where I developed computer vision-based algorithm optimization for VNPT Smart Vision, such as warning detection, action object identification .
-After then, I worked on documentation extraction project for at [Eastgate-SoftWare](https://eastgate-software.com/).
+My professional experience began at [VNPT-AI](https://icenter.ai/vi), where I developed computer vision-based algorithm optimization for VNPT Smart Vision, such as warning detection, and action object identification.
+After then, I worked on Document Understanding and Layout Analysis at [Eastgate-SoftWare](https://eastgate-software.com/).

 ### :fire: My Stats :